weaviate/weaviate/docs/en/use/authentication.md

 We want to make sure that Authentication reflects this.
 Thus, different authentication schemes can be selected and even combined.
-This allows scenarios such as "Anonymous users, can read some resources, but not all.
+This allows scenarios such as "Anonymous users can read some resources, but not all.
 Authenticated users can read all resources.
 Only a special group can write or delete resources."

-## Available Authentication schemes
+## Available Authentication Schemes

 Currently [Anonymous Access](#anonymous-access) and [OpenID Connect](#openid-connect-oidc) are supported.
 Other Authentication schemes